lj020326/ansible-datacenter/docs/infra-secret-management-sw-overview.md

 the secrets.
 A decrypted file is the only supported secret presentation, in plaintext JSON.

-In the "introduction" Shopify blog post, they mention that the production usage re-encrypts all secrets with a single infrastructure wide "master key" when building containers; the master key is temporarily given to the container to decrypt the secrets.
+In the "introduction" Shopify blog post, they mention that the production usage re-encrypts all secrets with a single infrastructure wide "primary key" when building containers; the primary key is temporarily given to the container to decrypt the secrets.
 With secrets baked into containers and a single key, this is a relatively inflexible and not particularly secure usage model.
 Nevertheless, it is effective at keeping plaintext secrets out of repos while retaining a tight link between secrets and their projects and